NJIT-Highlander-Racing-Electrical/BajaDAS/README.md

 - **GPS Integration**: Records GPS data, specifically latitude, longitude, fix status, and satellite count.
 - **SD Card Logging**: Logs data to an SD card in CSV format.
 - **Serial Logging**: Outputs sensor readings to the serial console for live monitoring.
-- **CAN Bus Support**: Architecture in place for CAN bus communication (not fully implemented in the provided code).
+- **CAN Bus Support**: Architecture in place for CAN bus communication (not fully implemented in the provided code) (using TJA1051T CAN Transceiver).

 ## Dependencies